-The Winston-Salem and Forsyth County City-County Planning Board produced this Plan Update to revisit and expand upon the recommendations of the 2002 Greenway Plan.
-It outlines a prioritized system of greenways for construction over the following 10-15 years, based on connectivity importance, feasibility, and public support.
-The Plan Update intends to connect existing facilities, neighborhoods, destinations and community facilities.
+The Winston-Salem and Forsyth County City-County Planning Board produced this plan update to revisit and expand upon the recommendations of the 2002 Greenway Plan.
+It outlines a prioritized system of greenways for construction during the following 10-15 years, based on connectivity importance, feasibility, and public support.
+The plan update intends to connect existing facilities, neighborhoods, destinations, and community facilities.

-- " The Greenway Plan Update supports the recommendations of the Lewisville Greenway and Pedestrian Connections Plan (described on next page). - " The originally proposed Tomahawk Creek Greenway system west of Styers Ferry Road and the Blanket Bottom Creek Greenway were found to be unfeasible and/or unpopular among residents, and were removed from the Plan. - " The Plan Update reiterates a proposal for a Yadkin River Greenway connecting Lewisville, Clemmons, and Bermuda Run along the river.
+- " The Greenway Plan Update supports the recommendations of the Lewisville Greenway and Pedestrian Connections Plan (described on next page). - " The originally proposed Tomahawk Creek Greenway system west of Styers Ferry Road and the Blanket Bottom Creek Greenway were found to be unfeasible and/or unpopular among residents, and were removed from the plan. - " The plan update reiterates a proposal for a Yadkin River Greenway connecting Lewisville, Clemmons, and Bermuda Run along the river.